ktmeindl/yelp/README.md

 After that, some basic joins and selects are executed to further analyse the content of the data.

-This application is based on the SMACK stack and developed on DC/OS, it should ideally be executed on a [basic DC/OS AWS instance](https://dcos.io/docs/1.9/installing/cloud/aws/basic/) with the default deployments of Cassandra, beta-HDFS and Spark applications installed.
+This application is based on the SMACK stack and developed on DC/OS, it should ideally be executed on a [basic DC/OS AWS instance](https://dcos.io/docs/1.9/installing/cloud/aws/basic/) with the default deployments of Cassandra, beta-HDFS and Spark.

 ## Getting started
 The Yelp application is provided in the docker container 'ktmeindl/yelp:1.0.0' and can be executed with the job json file conf/yelp-app.json.templatewith default settings